dhh1128/langkit/writing-about-language.md

 Phonetic transcriptions, which provide more detail on a specific pronunciation, are shown between square brackets [...].
 IPA is used between the brackets.
 For example, the detailed phonetic transcription of "cat" might be [kʰæt], indicating the aspiration of the initial /k/.

 ## Glosses
 Glosses, which provide the meaning of a word, phrase, or sentence in L2, directly follow the word or phrase that they explain.
-They are enclosed in single quotes.
+They are enclosed in single quotes and may be preceded by an em dash for clarity.
 For example, text discussing a conversation about pets overhead in Madrid might say:

-&nbsp;&nbsp;&nbsp;&nbsp;I heard her say *gato* 'cat'.
+&nbsp;&nbsp;&nbsp;&nbsp;I heard her say *gato* &mdash; 'cat'.

 This same technique can be used with full sentences:

-&nbsp;&nbsp;&nbsp;&nbsp;*El gato está en la casa* 'The cat is in the house'.
+&nbsp;&nbsp;&nbsp;&nbsp;*El gato está en la casa* &mdash; 'The cat is in the house'.

 ## Interlinear glossed text (IGT)
 For more complex examples, linguists use interlinear glossing.
 This method provides a word-for-word or morpheme-by-morpheme translation aligned vertically: